-Travelling to Kyoto is high on the wishlist for most tourists who come to Japan.
-The city is home to countless shrines and golden temples, as well as walls of bamboo forest and hidden gems amidst the canals.
+Traveling to Kyoto is high on the wishlist for most tourists who come to Japan.
+The city is home to countless shrines, golden temples, and walls of bamboo forest and hidden gems amidst the canals.

 This beautiful metropolis is the quintessential Japanese city, filled with history and priceless structures.
 This 2-day itinerary guide offers travel tips and suggestions on how best to spend your time in Kyoto.

 Let’s discover some of the best places to see and things to do in Kyoto, Japan.

 2 Day Itinerary Kyoto: How To Get To And Around Kyoto

 - 2 Day Itinerary Kyoto: How To Get To And Around Kyoto

 - 1. Admire The Kinkakuji Temple – The Golden Pavilion

 - 3. Discover The Arashiyama Neighbourhood